9 Effective Tips to keep hot flushes at bay

-Women experience a variety of symptoms due to the hormonal changes associated with menopause, including hot flushes.
-About 80 percent of menopausal women experience hot flushes and, as the name suggests, they can be described as a sudden feeling of warmth or heat in the body that usually begins in the head and face and then radiates down the neck to other parts of the body.
+As the name suggests, hot flushes can be described as a sudden feeling of warmth or heat in the body that usually begins in the head and face and then radiates down the neck to other parts of the body.
 They usually last only a few minutes, but in some cases, they can continue for up to half an hour.

 What causes hot flushes?

 The root cause of hot flushes is not clear.
 What is known is that the part of the brain that senses and controls body temperature and other body functions is the hypothalamus.
 During menopause, oestrogen (aka estrogen) levels fall.
 Although not fully understood, scientists think this fall in oestrogen causes a glitch in the way the hypothalamus senses body temperature, making it think that you are too hot.

 This causes a response designed to cool the body down.
 More blood goes to the skin (one of the causes of hot flushes is reddening of the skin) and sweat glands start working (menopausal sweats).

 Hot flushes can happen without warning throughout the day and night, but can also be triggered by:

 - Eating certain foods – such as spicy foods or those containing monosodium glutamate (MSG).